AIFF Youth Leagues set to launch in second week of December | www.lokmattimes.com

 AIFF Youth Leagues set to launch in second week of December

-New Delhi, Nov 24 The All India Football Federation on Friday announced the launch of the AIFF Youth Leagues, with the U-17 version, scheduled to kick off in the second week of December.
+New Delhi [India], November 24 : The All India Football Federation, on Friday, November 24, 2023, announced the launch of the AIFF Youth Leagues, with the U-17 version, scheduled to kick off in the second week of December.

 The first round of AIFF Academy Accreditation was completed, with 30 Academies from the Elite category awarded accreditation on the basis of various criteria fulfilled.
 The criteria included factors such as Residential Setup, Technical and Administration Staff, Medical and Education Provisions and other important requirements.
 The Advanced and Basic criteria accreditations will be completed subsequently.